Judeitopa/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script prints the list of current directory
+this script sets directory to home